 (Of course, this is much easier to do when you’re face-to-face with someone, as opposed to reading a book, magazine, or web post).

 “Why do you like to do it that way?”
 If the person offering the advice can immediately answer with a few tangible reasons WHY, then you might well think: “Dang, they know their stuff and have clearly thought this through.
 It’s different than what I’ve learned, but I’m going to consider this alternative method.”

-On the other hand, if your instructor person shrugs their shoulders and says “Well, I dunno, I’ve just always done it like that and I think you should too."
-That’s not a very compelling argument for their technique.
+On the other hand, if your instructor person shrugs their shoulders and says “Well, I dunno, I’ve just always done it like that and I think you should too," then that’s not a very compelling argument for their technique.

 “What might happen if I do it another way?”
 If the answer is "Ehhh, not much", then no problemo, you can pretty much choose whatever method suits you.
-But, the answer is "If you do it differently than what I taught you, there's a good chance of serious consequences," then that's something you should probably pay attention to.
+But, the answer is "If you do it differently than what I taught you, there's a good chance of serious consequences, which are X, Y and maybe Z,” then that's something you should probably pay attention to.

 I think you get the idea.
-Subjectivity is an essential part of climbing, and it's not nearly as black-and-white is many instructors make it out to be.
-Do your best to embrace the shades of gray and develop your own techniques and style within the sliding scale of accepted methods.
+Subjectivity is an essential part of climbing, and it's not nearly as black-and-white as many instructors make it out to be.
+Do your best to embrace the “shades of grey” and develop your own techniques and style within the sliding scale of accepted methods.